-SDG 12 Responsible Consumption and Production: Closing the Loop on Textile Waste in Kenya reduces waste by regenerating fabric waste into virgin-quality fiber for use in textile production.
+SDG 12 Responsible Consumption and Production: Closing the Loop on Textile Waste in Kenya, the 2021 Partnership of the Year, reduces waste by regenerating fabric waste into virgin-quality fiber for use in textile production.

 Partnerships will go through two rounds of judging.
 In the first round, P4G and a panel of expert judges will select the sector winner and best up-and-coming partnership of the year.
-In the second and final round, a global panel of judges will select the 2021 State-of-the-Art Partnership of the Year.
+In the second and final round, partnerships will pitch their innovative approach, and a global panel of judges will select the 2022 State-of-the-Art Partnership of the Year.

 Eligibility—Address one or more of P4G’s five targeted SDGs.
 The partnership includes at least one commercial and one civil society partner.

 Innovation—Partnership has developed innovative and commercially-viable solutions to address its target SDG.

 Scalability—Partnership has grown since its launch and has demonstrated the ability to be replicated in other markets.